Can HPV Vaccine Cause Injury and Death?

 Studies linking HPV vaccination to sudden death in previously healthy women have also been published.
 A 2012 published case study of two deaths following HPV vaccination concluded that the HPV-16L1 antigens present in HPV vaccines have the potential to cause fatal autoimmune vasculopathies.57 Also in 2012, Sin Hang Lee, a research scientist and board certified pathologist, published a case study involving the sudden and unexplained death of a young women six months after completing a three dose series of Gardasil.
 Dr. Lee found in the blood and spleen HPV-16 gene DNA that were similar to HPV-16 gene DNA fragments in Gardasil.
 The HPV-16 LI gene DNA was bound to the same aluminum adjuvant found in the vaccine, which protected it from degradation.
 It continues to be unknown whether or not these HPV DNA fragments played a role in the girl’s death.

-A 2017 article published in Drug Safety reviewed safety concerns associated with HPV vaccination.58 Data reported to reported to adverse reaction reporting systems from several countries were analyzed and found to contain relatively high numbers of reports for headache, dizziness, fatigue, and syncope associated with prolonged hospitalization or debilitation.
+A 2017 article published in Drug Safety reviewed safety concerns associated with HPV vaccination.58 Data reported to adverse reaction reporting systems from several countries were analyzed and found to contain relatively high numbers of reports for headache, dizziness, fatigue, and syncope associated with prolonged hospitalization or debilitation.
 While some of the reports listed Postural Orthostatic Tachycardia Syndrome (POTS), Complex Regional Pain Syndrome (CRPS) or Chronic Fatigue Syndrome (CFS) as a diagnosis, the vast majority of the reports lacked any diagnosis.
 This study also found significantly higher number of events involving a combination of dizziness and headache with either syncope or fatigue following HPV vaccination compared to adverse reactions of other vaccines.
 It was also noted that these combinations of symptoms were first reported in countries that were the earliest to approve and recommend HPV vaccination and that reported symptoms persisted globally.

 Due to these findings, others have questioned whether current drug and vaccine safety monitoring tools have the ability to adequately detect and respond to signals indicating that a serious problem may exist with a product currently on the market.59 Additionally, a 2018 study noted that only about half of the available clinical trials involving HPV vaccines had been completed before the vaccines were approved by both the Federal Drug Administration (FDA) and the European Medicines Agency (EMA).60 The study also noted that drug manufacturers only published the results of about two-thirds of the HPV clinical trials, leaving the study’s authors to question whether drug manufacturers were selectively choosing which clinical data to publish.